 I work with HWB to create mutual aid and reciprocity based community models that empower local people to work in their own communities.
 I help get resources, training, education, supplies, support, and other needs to those communities so that people can continue their work and/or reach more people.
 By empowering people in their own communities, we are deconstructing the white savior models of aid and community work, supporting people embedded in the community, the culture, the language, and the traditions, and supporting the ongoing decolonizing and intergenerational healing that is needed in communities historically excluded from health care, holistic care, wellness, and health.

-Lunar Hollow Farm Is the home of the HWB COmmunity Apothecary where we intake donations of supplies and redistribute them out to free clinics and community work around the US.
+Lunar Hollow Farm Is the home of the HWB Community Apothecary where we intake donations of supplies and redistribute them out to free clinics and community work around the US.
+Where we grow medicinal herbs for free clinics around the US.

 Lunar Hollow Farm is the home of the HWB Seed Library/Grants/Bank, where donated and gathered seeds are collected and redistributed out to communities growing food, medicine, and community, in gardens around the US.